brettshumaker/Admin-Bar-Edit-Page-Links/readme.txt

 2. The menu in action

 == Changelog ==

+= 1.4.0 =
+* Changed versioning system at 1.1.0 and plugin update was not triggered.
+This is just a version bump to trigger an update.

 = 1.1.1 =
 * Moved location of the filter 'bs_abep_query_args' - now you can check for the post type while filtering